pkimpel/retro-220/software/BALGOL/README.txt

     produced by the Generator program PUNCH LIBRARY... statement.

 BALGOL-Examples/
     Source code and listings for sample BALGOL programs.
+See the README file in this directory for details.

 Paul Kimpel
 January 2018